Free Raised Garden Bed Plans

 Metal

-We love steel beds for a lot of reasons.
+We love metal beds for a lot of reasons.
 They have thin sides to maximize the growing area.
-And steel is a sustainable resource.
-The metal also helps the soil warm up faster in spring, and despite what you might be thinking, steel is a food-safe material that doesn’t leech into soil like some materials.
+And metal is a sustainable resource.
+Metal also helps the soil warm up faster in spring, and despite what you might think, steel is a food-safe material that doesn’t leach toxins into soil like some materials.

-Both Corten (weathered) steel and powder-coated metal beds resist corrosion and won’t chip, crack, or peel.
+Both Corten (weathered) steel, galvanized metal, and powder-coated metal resist corrosion and won’t chip, crack, or peel.
 They give your raised garden bed a sleek, modern appearance that can last for many years.

-But steel does have some cons.
+But metal does have some cons.
 It is heavy to ship and move.
-And steel is currently more expensive than most wood.
-Steel beds can also get too hot in some climates, especially in direct afternoon sunlight.
+And is typically more expensive than wood.
+Steel beds can eventually rust and may get too hot in some climates, especially in direct afternoon sunlight.

 Stone and Brick